-More and more French-speaking people choose Canada to immigrate to for many reasons: a lower rate of unemployment, better job opportunities and the quality of life.
+More and more French-speakers choose Canada to immigrate to for many reasons: a lower rate of unemployment, better job opportunities and the quality of life.

 Are you already in Canada or are you planning to immigrate?
 You can start your job search from overseas and get a work permit before you arrive, or wait to be in Canada before starting your job search.